epiphyt/form-block/readme.txt

 = Is there a Pro version? =

-There will be a Pro version with enhanced functionality in the feature.
+There is a Pro version with enhanced functionality.
 Lean more at [formblock.pro](https://formblock.pro/en/).

 = How can I contribute? =